yli147/test_amp/README.md

 CROSS_COMPILE=/opt/riscv/bin/riscv64-unknown-linux-gnu- make menuconfig
-(0x3100000) Maximum size of the SPL image, excluding BSS                                                    x x (0x3000000) Size of the SPL malloc pool
+(0x3100000) Maximum size of the SPL image, excluding BSS                                                    x x (0x3000000) Size of the SPL malloc pool CROSS_COMPILE=/opt/riscv/bin/riscv64-unknown-linux-gnu- make -j8 popd
-* If you want to use buildroot rootfs increase the above value to 0x6100000 and 0x6000000 CROSS_COMPILE=/opt/riscv/bin/riscv64-unknown-linux-gnu- make -j8 popd
 ```